-Everyone in MK deserves to live in a home that is decent and safe.
-As such we are investing more than ever in your homes after what has been decades of under investment.
-It will take time to get all homes up to the new green and energy conservation standards we need but we are planning years ahead now and I hope that this investment will not only reduce your carbon footprint but also reduce your energy bills.
+We are investing more than ever in your homes.
+It will take time to get all homes up to the new green and energy conservation standards.
+We are planning years ahead now and I hope that this investment will not only reduce your carbon footprint but also reduce your energy bills.

-We know that there is much demand for council homes in MK which is why we have the biggest council house building programme for a generation.
+We know there is a high demand for properties in MK, which is why we have a building programme to increase the number of homes, along with our new allocations policy.